LunarVim/starter.lvim/README.md

 ## Requirements

-Most of the language servers will be installed automatically, but there is a few that are manually configured and requires manual installation.
+Most of the language servers installation should happen automatically, but there is a few that are manually configured and may requires manual installation.

 Install them with the command below